Nasty, brutish and short

 What's the origin of the phrase 'Nasty, brutish and short'?

-'Nasty, brutish and short' is a quotation from Thomas Hobbes' poem Leviathan, 1651 - not a firm of particularly unpleasant lawyers as some wags have suggested.
+'Nasty, brutish and short' is a quotation from Thomas Hobbes' book Leviathan, 1651 - not a firm of particularly unpleasant lawyers as some wags have suggested.

 The fuller quotation of this phrase is even less appealing - "solitary, poor, nasty, brutish, and short".
 Hobbes described the natural state of mankind (the state pertaining before a central government is formed) as a "warre of every man against every man".
 In the book he outlines the 'incommodites' of such a war: